-Output 2: Stakeholder capacity to implement and promote forestry value chain development enhancedOutput 2 will be produced through three interventions.
+Modified Output 2: Stakeholder capacity on CBFM and forestry value chain development enhanced

+Output 2 will be produced through three interventions.
 FORVAC will improve institutional and management capacities of Village Councils and VNRC to implement CBFM and develop forest value chains.
 All target villages require capacity development, including further support to manage the VLFRs and value chain development within these communities, also involving producers groups.

 FORVAC will also improve capacities to support and monitor CBFM/forest and related value chains and incorporating HRBA aspects.
 This intervention focuses on strengthening capacities at all levels to plan, support, manage and monitor CBFM and forest value chains development.
-All relevant stakeholders engaged in the programme will be capacitated to strengthen their understanding and capacities regarding the concept of the value chain and its implications for sustainable forest management, inclusive socioeconomic and environmental aspects and how communities and other value chain actors can benefit in terms of income and employment.
+All relevant stakeholders engaged in the programme will be capacitated to strengthen their understanding and capacities regarding the concept of the value chain and its implications for sustainable forest management, inclusive socio-economic and environmental aspects and how communities and other value chain actors can benefit in terms of income and employment.